matn7/Google-Platform-Notes/flashcard/Microservices.md

 in event logs and passed along to other relevant services involved in processing the request.
 By leveraging this correlation ID, we can retrieve all log messages associated with a specific transaction from multiple applications.
 * Distributed tracing encompasses three primary concepts:
-  * `Tags` serve as metadata that offer supplementary details about the span context, including the request URI, the username of the authenticated user, or the identifier for a specific tenant.
+  * Tag serve as metadata that offer supplementary details about the span context, including the request URI, the username of the authenticated user, or the identifier for a specific tenant.
-  * A trace denotes the collection of actions tied to a request of transaction, distinguishing by a `trace ID`.
+  * A trace denotes the collection of actions tied to a request of transaction, distinguishing by a trace ID.
 It consists of multiple spans that span across various services.
-  * A span represent each individual storage of request processing, encompassing start and end timestamps, and is uniquely identified by combination of trace ID and `span ID`.
+  * A span represent each individual storage of request processing, encompassing start and end timestamps, and is uniquely identified by combination of trace ID and span ID.

 1. When a client request received at the edge server if the first service inside the network, a trace ID like 'abc123def' will be generated, and it is going to be same through the request.